ZaxR/tcgplayer-api-client-python/README.md

 Roadmap to v1.0.0
 ==============
-- Expose all endpoints for v1.37.0
+- Add Stores endpoints to v1.37.0.json
-- Add descriptions and parameters to v1.37.0
+- Add descriptions and parameters to v1.37.0.json
 - Improve endpoint interface to just take kwargs
 - Improve endpoint methods to have base docstrings and arg info
 - Fix support for post and other request types besides get